minkaotic/front-end-notes/JS-Frameworks.md

 _______________

 ## AngularJS
+AngularJS is a Single Page Application (SPA) framework.

 ### AJAX vs Angular
 AJAX is a technology that allows to get data from a server without the need to refresh a webpage.